yuki-js/blockchain-spec/3-of-4-multisig-escrow.md

 ## Abstract

-This extends 2-of-3 multisignature escrow so that both users and platform administrators can control funds in a more decentralized and appliable way.
+This document describes extending 2-of-3 multisignature escrow so that both users and platform administrators can control funds in a more decentralized and appliable way.

 ## Motivation